Sketching & Painting in Puglia

 - Coloured watercolour pencils (entirely optional and only if you have them, but they can be useful for quick colour reference and enhancing)

-Please note, on European holidays we are unable to provide A3 painting boards for guests to borrow.
+Please note, on European holidays we are unable to provide easels or A3 painting boards for guests to borrow.

 Explore the narrow streets of this historic town and you will find the interesting Romanesque-Gothic cathedral which has the most intricately carved portal in Puglia, and 14th/15th century miniature sculptures.
 The alleyways or “claustri”, distinctive to Altamura usually end in small courtyards.
 This area has prehistoric sites where you can see dinosaurs’ footprints and “Man of Alamura”, a Paleolithic skeleton.